Skip to content

 The medical authorities in Seattle are making arrangements for a potential surge in drug overdoses associated with a powerful animal sedative called “tranq” or “zombie drug,” which has been found in opioids and other medications.

-Concerns have been raised by health professionals in the Seattle region regarding the potential for the medication to cause significant reductions in blood pressure and heart rate, as well as excessive drowsiness.
+Health professionals in the Seattle region have raised concerns regarding the potential for the medication to cause significant reductions in blood pressure, heart rate, and excessive drowsiness.
 The condition is characterized by progressive and extensive necrotic skin lesions that may require amputation and do not exhibit a response to naloxone similar to opioids.

 First-class Facilities & Amenities